vmware-tanzu/function-buildpacks-for-knative/DEPLOYING.md

 # Deploying

+> ⚠️ Following builder release `0.4.3`, this project is deprecated and will no longer be officially maintained by VMware.
+Users should not use this project, builder, buildpacks, invokers, or application accelerator counterparts anymore.

 ## Building your function

 You can build your function using our provided builder, which already includes buildpacks and an invoker layer: